WP Umbrella Logo

 For example, a 644 permission means that the owner can read and write (6), but the group and the public can only read (4).

-How to Fix File and Folder Permissions in WordPress
+How to Check and Adjust Folder and File Permissions in WordPress

 The first thing to do when you try to fix an Error in WordPress is always to back up your website!
 Then, you will have to update your directories’ permission settings, and your files’ permissions.